 Despite this, within a few weeks we were testing early prototypes with our selected target customers.

-Following the standard UX process the iterative prototypes lead to the final(?) product, and the project went live with the launch of the revamped website.
+Following the standard Lean UX process, the iterative prototypes lead to the final(?) product, and the project went live with the launch of the revamped website.

 The concept for this app was that it act as a kind of triage to help streamline the engagement between the staff managers in Assure's client organisations, and Assure's support staff and psychologists.

 As with all projects, the final product went through multiple iterations before the published version hit the net.
 For example; the original concept was that the app should have a more organic feel, in keeping with its name and purpose.
 But unfortunately, technical, time and budget constraints meant the early prototypes reflecting this style of design were scrapped.